-We support banks, building societies and other financial institutions, including specialist lenders, investment managers, funds, market infrastructures and public sector bodies, who are active in the sector.
+We support banks, building societies and other financial institutions, including specialist lenders, investment managers, funds, market infrastructures and public sector bodies active in the sector.

-Our clients range from global banking groups to challenger banks, fintech start-ups and other new entrants to the financial sector.
+Our clients range from global banking groups and challenger banks to fintech start-ups and other new entrants to the financial sector.

 Authorisation and regulation

 We provide legal advice on all aspects of the regulatory framework under the Financial Services and Markets Act 2000 (FSMA), covering:

 the scope of regulated activities and available exemptions and exclusions;

 the Financial Services Compensation Scheme (FSCS); and

 With up-to-date knowledge of the latest developments in the payments industry, we advise payment service providers and e-money institutions on the regulatory requirements under the Payment Services Regulations 2017 and the Electronic Money Regulations 2011, including: